2000 IIHF World Championship final

-The 2000 IIHF World Championship Final was an ice hockey match that took place on 14 May 2000 at the Ice Palace in Saint Petersburg, Russia, to determine the winner of the 2000 IIHF World Championship.
+The 2000 IIHF World Championship final was an ice hockey match that took place on 14 May 2000 at the Ice Palace in Saint Petersburg, Russia, to determine the winner of the 2000 IIHF World Championship.
 The Czech Republic defeated Slovakia 5–3 to win its second championship.

 Background

 The game marked the first time the two former member-nations of Czechoslovakia would meet each other Final, after becoming independent in 1993, just about seven years before.
 It also was the first time independent Slovakia would reach the finals of the IIHF World Championships, jumping up from a previous best placement of seventh, achieved in both 1999 and 1998.
-For the independent Czech Republic, it was its third-ever finals participation after their gold medal wins in both 1996 and 1999.
+For the independent Czech Republic, it was its third-ever finals participation after its gold medal wins in both 1996 and 1999.

 Venue

 The Ice Palace in Saint Petersburg was determined to host the final of the championship.
 Previously at the tournament, the venue hosted both semi-finals and also the bronze medal match.
 In the final, the attendance was 12,350, 100.4 percent of its total capacity.